Anson Burlingame

-Early life
+Early life and career

-Burlingame was born in New Berlin, Chenango County, New York.
+Burlingame was born in New Berlin, New York.
 In 1823 his parents (Joel Burlingame and Freelove Angell) took him to Ohio, and about ten years afterwards to Michigan.
 Between 1838 and 1841 he studied at the Detroit branch of the University of Michigan, and in 1846 graduated from Harvard Law School.
+He was a brother of the Delta Kappa Epsilon fraternity (Sigma chapter).
 On June 3, 1847, he married Jane Cornelia Livermore.
-They had sons Edward Livermore Burlingame (born 1848) and Walter Angell Burlingame (born 1852), as well as a daughter Gertrude Burlingame (born 1856).
+They had sons, Edward Livermore Burlingame (born 1848) and Walter Angell Burlingame (born 1852), as well as a daughter Gertrude Burlingame (born 1856).

-Early career

 Burlingame practiced law in Boston, Massachusetts, and won a wide reputation by his speeches for the Free Soil Party in 1848.
 He was a member of the Massachusetts constitutional convention in 1853, of the Massachusetts State Senate from 1853 to 1854, and of the United States House of Representatives from 1855 to 1861, being elected for the first term as a Know Nothing and afterwards as a member of the new Republican Party, which he helped to organize in Massachusetts.
-He was a brother of the Delta Kappa Epsilon fraternity (Sigma chapter).

 Burlingame vs. Preston Brooks

 In May 1856, Senator Charles Sumner (R-Massachusetts) delivered a fiery anti-slavery speech.
 He was subsequently brutally assaulted in the Senate chamber by Representative Preston Brooks (D-South Carolina), who was hailed as a hero by the pro-slavery South.

 Shortly afterwards, Burlingame delivered what The New York Times referred to as "the most celebrated speech" of his career: a scathing denunciation of Brooks' assault on Sumner, branding him as "the vilest sort of coward" on the House floor.

 In response, Brooks challenged Burlingame to a duel, stating he would gladly face him "in any Yankee mudsill of his choosing".
 Burlingame eagerly accepted; as the challenged party, he had his choice of weapons and location.
 A well-known marksman, he selected rifles as the weapons and the Navy Yard on the Canadian side of the U.S. border in Niagara Falls as the location (in order to circumvent the U.S. ban on dueling).
 Brooks, reportedly dismayed by both Burlingame's unexpectedly enthusiastic acceptance and his reputation as a crack shot, neglected to show up, instead citing unspecified risks to his safety if he were to cross "hostile country" (the northern U.S. states) in order to reach Canada.
 Burlingame's solid defense of a fellow Bostonian greatly raised his stature throughout the North.